 How precious these wonderful white flowers are.
-Alone or in combination with any of the colours they are an asset to the garden.
+Alone or in combination with any of the colours they make an asset in the garden.

-Who could resist the ambrosial abundance of sweet peas?
-It is hard to get enough of these romantic, old fashioned favourites.
+Who could resist the ambrosial abundance of Sweet Peas?
+It is impossible to get enough of these romantic, old fashioned favourites.

-We are continually searching for the best varieties out there and we have uncovered the most impressive Sweet Peas yet.
-‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely with a delightful perfume.
+We are continually searching for the best plant varieties out there and in our quest we have uncovered the most impressive Sweet Peas yet.
+‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely, exuding a delightful cloud of perfume.
 We are totally impressed with their vigour and lovely long stems.

-If you sow a succession of sweet peas you can have a display that lasts you from spring to autumn.
-Basically, if you plant them in spring they will bloom in autumn and vice versa, there is around a 12 week wait from planting to bloom.
+Sweet Peas are quite clever as they can bloom in two different seasons.
+Basically, if you plant them in spring, they will bloom in autumn and vice versa.
+There is around a 12 week wait from planting to bloom.

-Sweet peas need a support to grow on, you can use tee pees, bamboo poles, plastic or jute netting, an old gate, wire mesh etc.
+Sweet Peas need a support to grow on; you can use tee pees, bamboo poles, plastic or jute netting, an old gate, wire mesh etc. the options are endless.

-Plant your ‘Sweet Seduction’ Sweet peas in humus rich, moist well drained soil.
+Plant your ‘Sweet Seduction’ Sweet Peas in humus rich, moist well drained soil.
 They will produce plenty of flowers if they have a nutrient rich base.
-It is a good idea to add regular doses of fertiliser, slow release or liquid.
+It is a good idea to add regular doses of fertiliser, slow release or liquid to encourage strong growth and lots of flowers.
 Plant in a sunny position and ensure good drainage and air flow.

-Once your sweet peas are up and growing you need to cut the flowers regularly.
-This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms and the more you pick, the more that will flower.
+Once your Sweet Peas are up and growing you need to cut the flowers regularly – the more you pick the more you will have.
+This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms.